South Melbourne market flexes its mussels with a two-day seafood and jazz street party

-The fifth annual Port Phillip Mussel and Jazz Festival will be serving five tonnes of mussels with a side of live jazz music over the Labour Day long weekend in March.
-On March 10-11, South Melbourne Market will be celebrating the mollusc as market restaurants Koy, Claypots Evening Star, Paco y Lola and Simply Spanish cook up their best seafood dishes alongside other restaurant pop-ups.
+The Port Phillip Mussel and Jazz Festival is serving more than 200,000 mussels with a side of live jazz music over the Labour Day long weekend in March.
+From March 9 to 10, South Melbourne Market is celebrating molluscs as market restaurants Koy, Claypots Evening Star, South Melbourne Seafood, Paco y Lola, Aptus, Bambu and Simply Spanish cook up their best seafood dishes alongside other restaurant pop-ups.

 Entry to the festival is free.